boltops-tools/terraspace-docs/_includes/terrafile/usage.md

 A module downloaded to `vendor/modules/s3` is sourced same way as if they were defined in `app/modules/s3`.
 This is because Terraspace considers multiple lookup paths.
 Docs: [Lookup Paths]({% link _docs/lookups.md %})

+Here's an example repo based on these docs: [boltops-tools/terraspace-demo-terrafile](https://github.com/boltops-tools/terraspace-demo-terrafile)

 {% include terrafile/lockfile.md %}